Yuvraj-26/EdgeCloudSim-Edge-Architecture-Simulation-Open-Source-Development/README.md

 out_folderboth700_3000 (700 WLAN Bandwdith and 3000 MIPS)
 out_folderboth900_4000 (900 WLAN Bandwdith and 4000 MIPS)

-## Running Simulations in EdgeCloudSim
-operating system - Ubuntu LINUX cd /EdgeCloudSimSC16YM/scripts/sample_app1/ ./compile.sh
-./runner.sh simulation_output default_config edge_devices.xml applications.xml 10

-NOTE:
-simulation_output is the output file name default_config is the default configuration file
-10 is the number of iterations of the simulation

 ## Discussion Forum

 The discussion forum for EdgeCloudSim can be found [here](https://groups.google.com/forum/#!forum/edgecloudsim).